 The Current account balance as a percent of GDP provides an indication on the level of international competitiveness of a country.
 Usually, countries recording a strong current account surplus have an economy heavily dependent on exports revenues, with high savings ratings but weak domestic demand.
 On the other hand, countries recording a current account deficit have strong imports, a low saving rates and high personal consumption rates as a percentage of disposable incomes.
 This page provides the latest reported value for - Uruguay Current Account to GDP - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Uruguay Current Account to GDP - actual data, historical chart and calendar of releases - was last updated on June of 2019.
+Uruguay Current Account to GDP - actual data, historical chart and calendar of releases - was last updated on August of 2019.